NPS Photos

 Park biologists will teach volunteers how to identify and count migrating raptors.
 Educators from Montana Wild Wings Recovery Center will also be on site with live raptors to provide close-up looks at some of the raptor species that migrate past Mount Brown.

-The 2023 Hawk Watch Open House is scheduled for October 14 at Lake McDonald Lodge.
+The 2025 Hawk Watch Open House is scheduled for October 4 at Lake McDonald Lodge from 11am-3pm.

 Brown Bag Presentations

-Throughout the spring, summer, and fall, the CCRLC offers brown bag presentations that provide information on current research, resource topics, and history to park staff and the public.
+Throughout the summer, the CCRLC may offer lunchtime 'brown bag' presentations on current research, resource topics, and history to park staff and the public.
 The CCRLC typically hosts brown bag presentations from April through October at the West Glacier Community Building.
-Limited presentations may be held in 2023.
 See Glacier's online event calendar for updated information.

 Glacier Science Videos